The neutron decay anomaly, neutron stars and dark matter: Introduction

-We will thus revise the different constraints on model parameters for this proposal to explain the neutron decay anomaly with a DM fermion with $m_\chi \approx m_n$ and a singlet scalar mediator $m_\phi \approx O(\mev)$, such that (a) it is compatible with the observed DM abundance; (b) it can also alleviate the problems of the cold DM due to the self-interaction cross-section mediated by the scalar singlet; and (c) it allows for a repulsive (Yukawa potential) interaction between the neutron and the DM fermion and then massive enough NS.
+We will thus revise the different constraints on model parameters to explain the neutron decay anomaly with a DM fermion $m_\chi \approx m_n$ and a singlet scalar mediator $m_\phi \approx O(\mev)$, such that (a) it is compatible with the observed DM abundance; and (b) it allows for a repulsive (Yukawa potential) interaction between the neutron and the DM fermion and therefore massive enough NS.
+In addition DM self-interactions mediated by a light scalar with $m_{\phi}\sim O(\mev)$ might help to solve the small scale structure problems \cite{Tulin2013a, Tulin2013,Kaplinghat2013, Kahlhoefer2017}.
 In section \ref{particlemodel} we will first review the microscopic model proposed in \cite{Grinstein2019} in order to set the notation and mass ranges.
-In section \ref{DMabundance} we compute the DM abundance from the standard freeze-out mechanism, and set the value of the coupling between the DM fermion and the light singlet scalar.
+In section \ref{DMabundance} we compute the DM abundance from the standard freeze-out mechanism, and set the value of the coupling between the DM fermion and the light singlet scalar $g_\chi$.
 Constraints from Higgs physics are revised in section \ref{ScalarPotential}, and those from NS physics in section \ref{NSDM}.
 Finally in section \ref{Summary} we summarize all the constraints and discuss the parameter space available.
-In Appendix A we just quote the expressions for the dark neutron decay.
+In Appendix A we comment on how the parameter space is modified when slightly reducing the value of $g_\chi$, which could be favoured by small-scale structure considerations for our Self-Interacting DM (SIDM) candidate.
+Finally in Appendix B we just quote the expressions for the dark neutron decay.